Sections

 The findings throughout this guide are based on authoritative research and MotionPoint’s 20+ years translating and operating over 1,500 websites for hundreds of customers in dozens of industries in over 40 languages, every day.

-Our industry-leading managed technology platform offers unparalleled flexibility, breadth and depth to accommodate a wide spectrum of enterprise translation needs.
+Our top managed technology platform provides great flexibility and depth.
+It meets a wide range of enterprise translation needs.
 We continuously eliminate customer-side effort, accelerate business growth in multilingual markets, and deliver dramatic cost savings compared to other approaches.

 Contact us if you’d like to learn more about our solution, and how it offers the speed, flexibility and scale your organization needs to maximize its value and business performance in multilingual markets.